wang-joseph/small-projects/README.md

 # small-programming-tasks

-A collection of small things that I've made that aren't big enough to be called a "project" of its own Each folder has its own individual READMEs that have more detail, but I'll list them here.
+A collection of small things that I've made that aren't big enough to be called a "project" of its own.
+Each folder has its own individual READMEs that have more detail, but I'll list them here.

 ## contents